Lt George Hanley Hutchinson.

 where they rested in billets and on this day they were brought back by train and went back into close support near Armagh Wood.

-1762 Pte Robinson Allan.
+1762 Pte Robinson Alan.
 Home at Coatham Redcar, N Yorks place of birth and enlistment.
 Died of wounds.

 Major Lindsay Alfred Barrett.